‘Lucifer’ Season 2 Finale: Schedule Changed; Current Season Trimmed

 There’s still roughly a whole month before Lucifer Season 2 returns following its hiatus, but instead of seeing more of Tom Ellis’ charming character, it’s actually the opposite.
 Season 2 has been cut short from the previous 22 episodes down to 18.

 What this means is that Lucifer Season 2’s finale will come sooner now that the Fox series has been cut short.
-The four remaining episodes will serve as stand-alone episodes that will air in fall, Entertainment Weekly confirmed.
+The four remaining episodes will serve as stand-alone episodes that will air in the fall, Entertainment Weekly confirmed.

-TV Line first reported in December that Lucifer co-showrunner Idly Modrovich confirmed about the standalone episodes.
+TV Line first reported in December that Lucifer co-showrunner Idly Modrovich confirmed the standalone episodes.
 On Thursday, co-showrunner Joe Henderson explained via a series of Twitter posts that the four episodes will focus more on the characters and that they will be part of Season 3.
 Moreover, Henderson stated that Season 2 was originally designed to have 18 episodes, but they had created four more without knowing when it will air, until now.

 “We designed this season to be an 18-episode arc because we originally were going to be 18 episodes.
 But then we got four more!
 Surprise!
 So we decided to create four episodes that let us play around a bit.
 Dig deeper into the character stories, play with format a bit, etc.”